Looking to write the next best seller? We've got the Mac for you.

-Apple Macs are ideally suited for various tasks, including writing.
-If you're looking for a new computer to help you write your next term paper or first best-selling novel, you'll notice there are a lot of different models on the market.
-Our favorite for writers is the 13-inch MacBook Air (2019).
-There are other noteworthy models we've gathered to help you choose the one that fits your needs best.
+Whether you're using Microsoft Word, Apple Pages, or another word processor to write your next term paper or best-selling novel, we've got you covered.
+The following are the best Macs for writers in 2022, starting with our favorite, the MacBook Air (M1, 2020), a portable, powerful solution.
+There are other noteworthy Macs we've gathered to help you choose the one that fits your needs best.
+Let's dig in.

-At 2.75 pounds, the 13-inch 2019 MacBook Air is the lightest MacBook currently on the market despite having the same screen size as the smaller of the two MacBook Pro models.
-Along with being less weighty, the MacBook Air provides two more hours of use between charges, although actual performance depends on what you're doing.
+At 2.8 pounds, the overall best Mac for writers is the latest 13-inch MacBook Air, the lightest MacBook on the market despite having the same screen size as the smallest MacBook Pro model.
+With such impressiveness, it's no surprise that it made it to the top of our Best MacBook list.
+Along with being less weighty, the MacBook Air is also cheaper than the Pro model even though it contains the same internals — Apple's all-new M1 SoC.
+The laptop also includes a backlit Magic Keyboard and a Touch ID sensor.

 The entry-level price for the MacBook Air is appealing.
-However, it comes with drawbacks, starting with having an older and slower processor and less robust graphics card.
-It also contains fewer Thunderbolt 3 ports than most of the MacBook Pro models.
-None of these disadvantages should affect you if you're mainly using the computer for writing and similar purposes.
+However, it comes with drawbacks, including fewer Thunderbolt 3 ports, less display brightness, and more inferior speakers than most MacBook Pro models.
+It also offers two hours less battery life between charges than the 13-inch MacBook Pro (M1, 2020).

+However, none of these disadvantages should stop you from buying the MacBook Air if you're mainly using the computer for writing and similar purposes.

 Pros: